ctrlallorg/CTRLall/src/word/altering-images-and-objects.md

       </tr>
       <tr class="tooltip-row" data-gif="{{ '/assets/images/word/Images/Move%20image.gif' | url }}">
         <td>Hover anywhere over the image/shape</td>
         <td><p>Hover over the image/shape, then when the cursor icon changes to a four-way arrow you can click and drag to move it.</p> <p><u>Note</u>: by default images fit within the text sharing a line with it which will restrict how and where you move it.
-To move images more freely you can change its <strong>layout options</strong> so it 'floats' above or behind text, see below.</p></td>
+To move images more freely you can change its <strong>layout options</strong> so it 'floats' above, below or amongst text.</p></td>
         <td><img class="thumbnail" src="{{ '/assets/images/word/Images/Move%20arrow%20grey%20background.png' | url }}" alt="Move arrow" style="display: block; margin: auto; width: 100%;"></td>
       </tr>
       <tr class="tooltip-row" data-gif="{{ '/assets/images/word/Images/Adjustment%20handle%20example.gif' | url }}">